-Make sure you get the crease between the ceiling and the walls sealed well.
+Make sure you get the crease between the ceiling and the walls well.
 While it is easy to remember the seams you can see, it can be difficult to remember the ceiling ones which are difficult to reach.

 People often forget screw holes because the area feels sealed already.
 This works just like spackling does and only takes a small amount of Redgard for each screw hole, so this is the easiest part of the job.

 Just add a drop of Redgard to each screw hole and scrape it down until it is flat.
-When you do use the screws on the drywall, it’s important to screw them in until they are just flush with the drywall or ever so slightly sunk.
+When you do use the screws on the drywall, it’s important to screw them in until they are just flush with the drywall or ever so sunk.

 A good place to use Redgard is around the windows.
-You will probably also need to add some caulk or something similar, but Redgard will work for now.
+You will also need to add some caulk or something similar, but Redgard will work for now.
 This is very important due to weatherproofing the house.

-Around the windows is actually the most important part of the bathroom to seal because it affects things on both sides.
+Around the windows is the most important part of the bathroom to seal because it affects things on both sides.
 It affects rain coming in the house and the water seeping behind the drywall from the inside.

 Let’s face it, we all make mistakes when hanging drywall.
 There may be deeper screw holes, gaps between pieces of drywall, and uneven cuts.
 Redgard can fix these mistakes and give you an even surface.

 Mud can also fix this type of mistake but when you want to waterproof the area, Redgard works a little barrier.
 However, Redgard is a little thin and sometimes needs backup for large gaps or holes in the drywall.

 If you are planning on hanging drywall in your bathroom but haven’t yet, hold off until you learn all that you can about drywall for the bathroom.
 Because tips are for before you begin a project, not during.